USAID-OHA-SI/tameDP/README.md

 #identify all the Target Setting Tool files
   files <- list.files("../Downloads/DataPacks", full.names = TRUE)

-#read in all Target Setting Toolss and combine into one data frame
+#read in all Target Setting Tools and combine into one data frame
   df_all <- map_dfr(.x = files,
                     .f = ~ tame_dp(.x, map_names = FALSE))